 How much do building permits cost?

-The cost for permitting a shed starts at $584.48, if your shed will be less than 1750 square feet in size.
+The current cost for permitting a shed can be found at DSD Fees.
 This cost includes the plan review, the permit itself, your inspections, and additional fees.

-There are additional fees if you build near a protected tree, need a trade permit, or build a shed larger than 1750 square feet.
+There are additional fees if you build near a protected tree or need a trade permit.
 Your reviewer will explain any additional costs during your consultation.

 Do prefabricated sheds require a permit?